-This article was initially posted by the New Hampshire Business Review and can be found here.
+This article was originally posted by the New Hampshire Business Review and can be found here.

 Having Energy When Everyone Else’s Power is Out